zhenging/hist207b/notes/11_world_war_II/outline.md

 ## World War II

 **BACKGROUND**: Historians rank FDR as the third greatest U.S. president.
-In the article you read on FDR, historian William Leuchenburg states that Roosevelt’s high ranking rests partly "on his role in leading the nation to accept the responsibilities of world power."
-In class we will examine FDR’s efforts to lead the nation away from isolationism and toward internationalism.
+In the article you read on FDR, historian William Leuchenburg states that Roosevelt's high ranking rests partly "on his role in leading the nation to accept the responsibilities of world power."
+In class we will examine FDR's efforts to lead the nation away from isolationism and toward internationalism.
 Below is the outline of material we will cover in class.
-Designated on the outline by letters A through H are FDR’s efforts to lead the nation to do more to assist Britain and France in their conflict with the Fascist powers.
+Designated on the outline by letters A through H are FDR's efforts to lead the nation to do more to assist Britain and France in their conflict with the Fascist powers.

 **INSTRUCTIONS**: Please preview this outline for World War II and briefly answer questions 1 - 5 which are underlined on this outline.
 Bring the completed 5 page outline to class.
-You’ll need it to take notes on.
-Be prepared for quiz questions on the material that’s underlined.
+You'll need it to take notes on.
+Be prepared for quiz questions on the material that's underlined.
 You do not need to bring the other materials (map, articles, ES) to class—just the outline, which is the first 5 pages of this outline packet.

 **Our focus:**
 + FDR Battles Isolationism